A Gibbs sampler for a class of random convex polytopes: Introduction

 The Dempster--Shafer (DS) theory is a framework for probabilistic reasoning based on observed data and modeling of knowledge.
 In the DS framework, inferences on user-defined assertions are expressed probabilistically.
 These assertions can be statements concerning parameters (``the parameter belongs to a certain set'') or concerning future observations.
 Contrary to Bayesian inference, no prior distribution is strictly required, and partial prior specification is allowed (see Section \ref{subsec:partialprior}).
 Rather than posterior probabilities, DS inference yields three-valued assessments of uncertainty, namely probabilities ``for'', ``against'', and ``don't know'' associated with the assertion of interest, and denoted by $(\pp, \qq, \rr)$ (see Section \ref{subsec:dsinference}).
-In his seminal work, \cite{dempster1963direct,Dempster66, dempster1968generalization,dempster1972class} developed the approach to obtain upper and lower probabilities for the assertions of interest.
-Together with \cite{shafer1976mathematical,shafer1979allocations}, the approach was refined to become known as the Dempster--Shafer (DS) theory of belief functions.
+In his pioneering work, \cite{dempster1963direct,Dempster66,dempster1967upper, dempster1968generalization} developed the idea of upper and lower probabilities for assertions of interest.
+Together with the contributions of \cite{shafer1976mathematical,shafer1979allocations}, the approach became known as the Dempster--Shafer (DS) theory of belief functions.
 The framework has various connections to other ways of obtaining lower and upper probabilities and to robust Bayesian inference \citep{wasserman1990belief}.
-Over the past decades, the DS theory saw continued adaptations to applications in signal processing, computer vision, artificial intelligence, and so on.
-As outlined recently in \cite{Dempster:IJAR,dempster2014statistical} the Dempster--Shafer framework is an important tool for carrying out statistical inferences in scientific practice.
-Among different models considered in the developments of DS, Categorical distributions were front and center, due to their generality and applicability to ubiquitous statistical objects such as contingency tables.
+Over the past decades, the DS theory saw various applications in signal processing, computer vision and machine learning \citep[see e.g.,][]{bloch1996some,vasseur1999perceptual,denoeux2000neural,basir2007engine,denoeux2008k,diaz2010shape}.
+As outlined in \cite{Dempster:IJAR,dempster2014statistical} the DS framework is an ambitious tool for carrying out statistical inferences in scientific practice.
+During the developments of DS, Categorical distributions were front and center due to their generality and relevance to ubiquitous statistical objects such as contingency tables.